 Flexible materials are normally mounted on the standard specimen holder with the specimen hold-down ring.
 The SH-101 Specimen Hold-down Ring (model E100-101 for older abrasers) will accommodate flexible materials up to 0.79 mm thick.
-The E100-102 Specimen Clamp will accommodate flexible materials up to 1.59 mm thick.
+Model SH-102 (model E100-102 for older abrasers) will accommodate flexible materials up to 1.59 mm thick.

 To generate useful data, specimens must not be stretched or wrinkled.
-A Textile Specimen Holder (E140-15) has a raised wear track to give the fabric extra tension when the ring is drawn down over the edge of the holder and the clamp plate is drawn down into the center recess.
+A Textile Specimen Holder has a raised wear track to give the fabric extra tension when the ring is drawn down over the edge of the holder and the clamp plate is drawn down into the center recess.
 Reference model SH-15 for Taber Abraser model 1700/1750 or E140-15 for older style abrasers.

 A Transparent Table (E100-10) may be used for viewing textile specimens against a strong light to determine the worn condition of the threads without removing the fabric from the holder.
-The E100-10 can also be used with a small, high intensity light bulb located beneath the specimen holder which activates a photocell and electronic relay to turn off the Abraser when the established wear point is reached.
+Not compatible with Taber Abraser model 1700/1750.

 Rigid specimens are often cut from a larger sheet utilizing a cutting method appropriate for that material.
 A 100 mm square sample is recommended with a 6.5 mm center hole.
 The recommended specimen thickness is 6.5 mm.
 Using the S-21 Extension Nut, specimens up to 12.7 mm in thickness can be evaluated (9.5mm center hole is required).
 The Arm Height Extension modification will permit testing up to 40 mm in thickness (13mm center hole is required).
 When preparing rigid specimens, ensure the top and bottom surfaces are flat and parallel.

-Rigid materials are generally mounted to the standard specimen holder without the Clamp Ring (E100-102), and require a 6.35 mm center hole.
-For material thickness that requires the S-21 Extension Nut, a 9.525 mm center hole is required.
+Rigid materials are generally mounted to the standard specimen holder without the Hold-down Ring, and require a 6.5 mm center hole.
+For material thickness that requires the S-21 Extension Nut, a 9.5 mm center hole is required.

 It is possible to test specimens without a center hole by using the Drive Pin Type Holder.
 Reference model SH-19 for Taber Abraser model 1700/1750 or E140-19 for older style Abrasers.

-To subject specimens to a wet abrasion test, the Rimmed Specimen Holder (E140-75) can be used.
+To subject specimens to a wet abrasion test, the Rimmed Specimen Holder can be used.
 This is useful to determine the effect of absorbed and / or surface moisture on abrasion resistance.
 Reference model SH-75 for Taber Abraser model 1700/1750 or E140-75 for older style Abrasers.

 Specimens should be cleaned in such a way that the surface is free from grit, grease, fingerprints or other contaminants.
 Since many different kinds of materials can be tested with the Taber Abraser (Abrader), a specific cleaning treatment cannot be given.
 If contact with solvents or cleansers result in changes to the material properties, surfaces might be cleaned with isopropyl alcohol or a soft cloth.